eerickson5/eerickson5/README.md

 🥈 My second favorite part of development?
 Thinking about how my product can best serve its users.

 🥇 My most favorite part?
-Seeing it improve their lives!
+Seeing my product in use by real people!

 🥏 When I'm not at my computer, you can catch me chasing playing frisbee with friends, exploring hiking trails, or inviting strangers to a game of doubles pickleball.